👉 If you have an upcoming interview for YC, I'm happy to help you with a mock interview, just shoot me a DM on Twitter.

 Nail the first question

-The first question is going to be /What do you do?/.
+The first question is always going to be What do you do?.
 It sets the tone for the entire interview, so make sure you have an incredibly simple and clear 30-second answer that any random person in the street could understand.

 Be confident and resilient

-Make sure you work in each of your three key points at least twice each, and nail their delivery.
-Even if they don’t ask you directly, find a way to talk about them.
+Make sure to work in each of your three key points at least twice each, and nail their delivery.
+Even if they don’t ask you directly, if you think they are that important, find a way to bring them up.

-Don’t talk over each other or contradict each other (I’m looking at you, CEOs 👀).
+Don’t talk over each other, and don't contradict each other (I’m looking at you, CEOs 👀).
 If a teammate is struggling, help them without being aggressive.
-If you forget something, punt to your teammates “/Carlos can actually tell you about…/”.
+If you forget something, punt to your teammates “Carlos can actually tell you about…”.
 It makes sense to have an SOS signal/keyword for this.
-Mainly just give off the vibe you’d expect from people that actually like each other (you’d be surprised how many founding teams clearly hate their peers).
+Mainly, just give off the vibe you’d expect from people that actually like each other; you’d be surprised how many founding teams clearly don't vibe with each other.

 Get out of jail cards

-For the most part, you won’t be able to control the flow of the interview.
-If at some point a partner is going down a rabbit hole that you feel is going nowhere, and is taking up valuable minutes, you can use one of your 3 points as a /Get out of jail free/ card.
-Politely, but confidently say /“What you need to understand, is that we’re going to win because [most relevant key point]”/.
-If you do this right, you won’t just get the interview back on track, you’ll also let partners see that you have guts and resiliency.
+For the most part, you won’t be able to control the flow of the interview, embrace whatever partners are asking about.
+If at some point a partner is going down a rabbit hole that you feel is going nowhere, and is taking up valuable minutes, you can use one of your 3 points as a Get out of jail free card.
+Politely, but confidently say “What you need to understand, is that we’re going to win because [most relevant key point]”.
+If you do this right, you won’t just get the interview back on track, you’ll show the partners you have guts and resiliency.

 Have a demo ready

-Odds are partners won’t ask for a demo of your product, but come prepared to do a 1-minute one if they do.
+Odds are partners won’t ask for a demo of your product, but come prepared to do a 1-minute one in case they do.

 🍃After the interview